ReVanced-Extended-Community/Community-Guides/community-wiki/patching & setup info.md

 ### **1c.
 Exporting / Importing Settings for YouTube and YT Music**

-You can export and import the RVX settings configurations from/to a YouTube RVX or YT Music RVX.
+You can export and import the RVX settings configuration from/to a YouTube RVX or YT Music RVX.

 To export the settings, open the YouTube RVX / YT Music RVX app you want to export the settings from.
 Navigate to Settings > ReVanced Extended > Miscellaneous > Import / Export settings.
 Either export as a `.txt` file or copy the text directly and save it to your clipboard until you are ready to import it.